Category Archives: Alfred Hitchcock

 Anthony sinks into a dreamlike world where he sees strange objects fraught with symbolism: a man with no face, scissors, playing cards, eyes, and curtains.
 What do they all mean?
 Fans will have fun piecing together the clues to solve the mystery.

-The works of Salvador Dali, a famous surrealist artist known for bizarre and striking images, are on display during the dream sequence.
-Though limited, they do envelope the scene with fright and mystique and are a perfect addition to the odd sequence.
+The works of Salvador Dali, a famous surrealist artist known for bizarre and striking images, are displayed during the dream sequence.
+Though limited, they envelope the scene with fright and mystique and are a perfect addition to the odd sequence.

 Shot in black and white, the final scene adds a blood-red image as a character turns a revolver on themselves and commits suicide.
 When Anthony drinks a glass of milk, the camera is inside the bottom of the glass, creating a hallucinogenic effect.

 While Peck does his best with a peculiar character, Anthony is not as interesting as Constance, Doctor Alex Brulov (Michael Chekhov), or Doctor Murchison (Leo G. Carroll).
-I would have loved more scenes or back-story for Brulov and have gotten to know him better.
+I would have loved more scenes or a backstory for Brulov and would have gotten to know him better.

-Anthony has some light annoyances as when he inexplicably passes out whenever events become too much for him.
+Anthony has some light annoyances, such as when inexplicably passes out whenever events become too much for him.

 Spellbound (1945) is the perfect accompaniment for a snowy winter night since the film has a warm and cozy look with an atmosphere and a soothing musical score.

 Perfect is to watch in tandem with High Anxiety (1977) for a double punch of suspense and appreciation for the film with the humor the satire furnishes.
-While not the best of the best of Hitchcock films, it stands proudly on its own merits.
+While not the best of Hitchcock films, it stands proudly on its merits.

 Oscar Nominations: 1 win-Best Motion Picture, Best Director-Alfred Hitchcock, Best Supporting Actor-Michael Chekhov, Best Scoring of a Dramatic or Comedy Picture (won), Best Cinematography, Black-and-White, Best Special Effects